 - Place oriented – Focussing on particular localities or self-identified communities

-- Partnership inclusive – Equally including housing, independent and third sectors
+- Partnership inclusive – Equally including health and care, housing, independent and third sectors

 - Personal outcomes – Contributing to improved personal and service outcomes and relevant national indicators

 While we don’t have all the answers, we think we should start with a set of founding principles and build from there.

 - We explore and define the problem before we design the solution.

 - We design service journeys around people and not around how the public sector is organised.

 - We seek citizen participation in our projects from day one.

 - We use inclusive and accessible research and design methods so citizens can participate fully and meaningfully.

 - We use the core set of tools and methods of the Scottish Approach to Service Design.

 - We share and reuse user research insights, service patterns, and components wherever possible.